Esthersho/SQL-KMS-Case-Study--DSA-project/README.md

 This contains a detailed step-by-step analysis using SQL, a project organized by Digital skillup Africa in partial fulfillmrnt of the learning requirements.

-Throughout the three-month program, i have learnt a lot on the use of Microsoft Excel, SQL and PowerBI to perform various analytical and visualization operations on datasets. i also learnt about portfoli builing to showcase the projects worked upon.
+Throughout the three-month program, i have learnt a lot on the use of Microsoft Excel, SQL and PowerBI to perform various analytical and visualization operations on datasets. i also learnt about portfolio building to showcase the projects worked upon.

 ## Project Topic: Kulta Mega Stores Inventory Analysis